wfl/dsp/03-command_line.md

 > > `ls -a`: list all the contents, including hidden files in the current working directory
 > > `ls -l`: list the files in the long list format in the current working directory
 > > `ls -lh`: list the files in the long list format with readable file size
-> > `ls -lah`: list all te contents, including hidden files, in long list format with readable file size
+> > `ls -lah`: list all the contents, including hidden files, in long list format with readable file size
 > > `ls -t`: list the files and directories that are sorted by their last modified date and time
 > > `ls -Glp`: list the files and directories in the long list format, excuding the group ID or owner name.
 The -p option includes a / at the end of the directories' names